LauerPeter/webapi-codequiz/README.md

 4th homework assignment

 ## Description
-This is a 5 question javascript quiz.
-The functionality of it does not work yet.
-Turning in what I understand now until a tutor can help me out.
+This is a simple 5 question javascript quiz.
+When you start quiz, 100 seconds will begin to count down.
+If you answer a question inncorrectly then 5 points and 5 seconds will be subtracted; otherwise, 10 points will be granted.
+The top score is 50 points.

+Functionality is now up to date and is working properly.

 ## Installation

-N/A
+There are no installation requirements for this app.

 ## Usage

 N/A

 ## Credits